Fantasy football free-agent forecast: Week 3

 Darrell Henderson, Los Angeles Rams

 A line of 12 carries for 81 yards and a touchdown was highlighted by a 40-yard jaunt.
 Henderson added two grabs for 40 yards, and he had three more touches than Malcolm Brown.
 While Brown was fine — 4.3 yards per carry on his 11 totes — he didn’t score and is overly dependent on finding the end zone.
+The also suffered a broken pinkie finger but is not expected to miss time.
 Henderson was a rookie with fanfare last year prior to getting hurt, and he is definitely more dynamic than Brown.
 That said, both will have serious roles while Cam Akers (ribs) is on the mend … however long that may be.
 LA faces Buffalo on the road in Week 3, so consider Henderson a fringe starter should Akers sit.

 Availability: 44%

-Note: UPDATE: Freeman agreed to join the Giants Tuesday and will be worked into the mix before eventually becoming the lead back.
-His upside is greater than Lewis’, but gamers should be more inclined to play Lewis in Week 3, due to Freeman needing time to get up to speed on the playbook.
-Freeman is the better add over the course of the season, although he’s still injury-prone and has drastically more worth in PPR than standard scoring.
-He’s still a proven veteran with something to prove.